dy1z/docs/content/docs/development/events.md

 ### beforeRender

 Runs after the Template's config has been computed, but just before it is compiled.
-It exposes the Template's config, so you can further manipulate it.
+It exposes the Template's config, as well as the HTML.

 For (a silly) example, let's fetch data from an API and set it as the preheader text: